LYT-academic/serine-hydrolase-design/README.md

 Outputs:
 (a) PDB file of AlphaFold2 prediction
-(b) JSON file of prediction scores
+(b) JSON or CSV file of prediction scores

 ### Step 05: Copy substrate from design into AlphaFold2 model